dexma/jquery-table-populator/readme.md

 ## Sorting fields##

-If you want to sort fields ajaxly you only have to add a custom attribute in your desired table headers
+If you want to sort fields remotely you only have to add a custom attribute in your desired table headers
 ```html
 <th data-sort-key="name" >Nombre</th>
 ```